Branko Ištvančić

 Branko Ištvančić (born April 5, 1967) is a Croatian film director.

+Biography

 Born in Subotica, Ištvančić graduated from the Academy of Dramatic Art, University of Zagreb in 1999.
 Since 2003, he has been employed at the Croatian Radiotelevision, working as a director of documentary films, educational programs, and television series and films.

 Ištvančić's award-winning documentary The Cormorant Scarecrow (1998) has been described by Croatian film critics as one of the best Croatian documentary films of the 1990s.

 His feature film debut, The Ghost in the Swamp, placed 2nd among domestic films in the Croatian box office in 2006.